Coca-Cola Will Soon Release A Boozy Beverage — Here Are The Details

 Though Garduño said that this was the first time the company is working in "the low alcohol category," a Coke representative did tell us that Coca-Cola owned a subsidiary called Wine Spectrum from 1977 to 1983.
 So, it's not treading in completely unfamiliar waters.

-As for whether stateside consumers can expect to completely replace the cans of Coke and bottles of liquor on our bar carts anytime soon, sadly that seems unlikely.
+As for whether stateside and European consumers can expect to try alcoholic Coke, that seems unlikely.
 At the end of the interview, Garduño put it plainly, "It makes sense to give this a try in our market.
 But I don’t think people around the world should expect to see this kind of thing from Coca-Cola.
 While many markets are becoming more like Japan, I think the culture here is still very unique and special, so many products that are born here will stay here."

 Advertisement